ichir0roie/vscode-project-manager-deep-json/README.md

-# project-manager-deep-json README
+# ProjectManagerDeepJson README

-This is the README for your extension "project-manager-deep-json".
+This is the README for your extension "ProjectManagerDeepJson".
 After writing up a brief description, we recommend including the following sections.

 ## Features